cnb0/learning-k8s/k8s.resources/CKAD/CKAD-Exam/ckad-resources.md

 - [TMUX Cheat Sheet - TMUX is useful, especially for CKA](https://gist.github.com/MohamedAlaa/2961058)

-## Current Kubernetes Version (EXAM)
-Version: 1.14

-## Important vi Tips

-  - 'dG' - Deletes contents from cursor to end of file.
-This is very useful when editing YAML files.
-  - 'ZZ' - Save and exit quickly.

 ## kubectl Tips
 To set nano as your editor for 'kubectl edit'
 ```